Certified Auto Recyclers

 The Iowa Department of Natural Resources (DNR) is the agency in Iowa, formed in 1986, charged with maintaining state parks and forests, protecting the environment of Iowa, and managing energy, fish, wildlife, land resources, and water resources of Iowa.
 The Iowa DNR issues permits for air quality, land application and water discharge.
 The Iowa DNR does not regulate hazardous waste in the state but defers enforcement to the EPA.Iowa DNR issues Stormwater permits for Automotive Recyclers in the state.
 For more information, contact the Iowa Department of Natural Resources at 515-281-8941.

-The Environmental Protection Agency (EPA) Region 7 office administers and enforces federal hazardous waste management requirements (40 CFR Parts 260-279) in Iowa.
-However, the Iowa Department of Natural Resources (DNR) has implemented state-specific hazardous waste management requirements in connection with fees and used oil collection centers.
-For more information, contact the Region 7 Environmental Protection Agency at 913-551-7020.
+The Environmental Protection Agency (EPA) Region 7 (Midwest) office administers and enforces federal hazardous waste management requirements (40 CFR Parts 260-279) in Iowa, Kansas, Missouri, Nebraska and Nine Tribal Nations.

 The State of Iowa requires any person manufacturing, storing, handling, transporting, or disposing of a hazardous substance to notify the department and local law enforcement of the occurrence of a hazardous condition.
 The notification should be made as soon as possible but not later than six hours after the onset or discovery of the hazardous condition.
 Local law enforcement is also required by Iowa Code to report a "Hazardous Condition" to the department within 6 hours.